-Micro disc surgery, which is also known as percutaneous endoscopic microdiscectomy, is a procedure that has been developed as an alternative to traditional open back surgery.
+Micro disc surgery, which is also known as endoscopic microdiscectomy, is a procedure that has been developed as an alternative to traditional open back surgery.
 Used to treat severe back and neck pain, micro disc surgery is typically seen as a last resort for individuals who have not responded to a period of conservative, non-surgical treatments.

 Spine surgery becomes an option when one of the shock-absorbent intervertebral discs in the spine has become herniated, ruptured, thinned, or swollen and is causing nerve compression, severe pain, and other neurological problems.
 Appropriately enough, surgery aimed at easing nerve compression is often called “decompression surgery.”
 To accomplish nerve decompression, spine surgeons have historically removed the entire problematic disc and grafted the vertebrae together in a procedure known as spinal fusion.
 More recently, disc replacement surgery has become a viable option, in which the surgeon has replaced the problematic disc with a manmade disc.
 However, both of these open back procedures are massively intrusive and require lengthy recovery and rehabilitation.